 * Plan F also offers a high-deductible plan in some states.
-If you choose this option, this means you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount of $2,240 in 2018 before your policy pays anything.
+If you choose this option, this means you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount determined by Medicaid, before your policy pays anything.

 *** Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in an inpatient admission.

 "Wade and Terry, thank you both for all your help in getting my Medicare insurance mysteries solved!"